Husqvarna Motorcycles

+Husqvarna Motorcycles GmbH ([ˈhʉ̂ːsˌkvɑːɲa]; marketed as Husqvarna) is an Austrian motorcycle company with Swedish origins.
+It is co-owned by Indian Motorcycle manufacturer Bajaj Group and Pierer Mobility AG.

 The company began producing motorcycles in 1903 at Huskvarna, Sweden, as a subsidiary of the Husqvarna armament firm.
-Today, Husqvarna Motorcycles GmbH is owned by PIERER Mobility Group.

 History

 Prior to 1987

 Husqvarna was founded near the town of Huskvarna in Sweden in 1689.
 The company started out as a maker of muskets, and the Husqvarna logo still depicts a gun sight viewed from the end of the barrel.

 As with many motorcycle manufacturers, Husqvarna first began producing bicycles in the late 19th century.
 In 1903, they made the jump to motorcycle manufacturing.
-The first "Husky" motorcycles used imported engines, and it was not until 1918 that Husqvarna began producing machines built entirely in-house.
+The first "Husky" motorcycles used imported engines, and it was not until 1916 that Husqvarna began producing machines built entirely in-house.
 Around that time they secured a contract with the Swedish Army, and also began entering cross-country and long-distance motorcycle races.
-In 1920, Husqvarna established its own engine factory and the first engine to be designed was a 550 cc four-stroke 50-degree side-valve V-twin engine, similar to those made by companies like Harley-Davidson and Indian.
+In 1916, Husqvarna established its own engine factory and the first engine to be designed was a 550 cc four-stroke 50-degree side-valve V-twin engine, similar to those made by companies like Harley-Davidson and Indian.